enriqc3/CMPS-3240-Benchmarking/README.md

 ### Part 0 - Verify `git`, `make` and `gcc`

-If you're on odin `git`, `make` and `gcc` should be installed.
+If you're on `odin.cs.csubak.edu`, skip this step because `git`, `make` and `gcc` should be installed.
 The following instructions run through executing each one of these programs and will indicate if your non-odin local machine needs these things to be installed.
 Download this repository:

 ```shell
 $ git clone https://github.com/DrAlbertCruz/CMPS-3240-Benchmarking.git